US renews offer of Syria co-operation with Russia

 Share via Email

-In a statement, Secretary of State Rex Tillerson said the U.S. is open to establishing no-fly zones in Syria in
+In a statement Wednesday , Secretary of State Rex Tillerson said the U.S. is open to establishing no-fly zones in Syria in

-Tillerson noted that the U.S. and Russia have a variety of unresolved differences but said Syria is an opportunity for the two countries to create stability in Syria.
+Tillerson noted that the U.S. and Russia have a variety of unresolved differences but said that Syria is an opportunity for the two countries to create stability.
 He said that the Islamic State had been "badly wounded" and may be on the "brink of complete defeat" as U.S.-backed forces continue their assault on the self-proclaimed IS capital of Raqqa.
 But he stressed that Russia has to play a constructive role.

 "While there are no perfect options for guaranteeing stability, we must explore all possibilities for holding the line against the resurgence of ISIS or other terrorist groups," Tillerson said.
 "The United States and Russia certainly have unresolved differences on a number of issues, but we have the potential to appropriately